 The posted speed limit is for optimal driving conditions.
-Snow covered roads are not optimal conditions in anyone’s book.
+Snow-covered roads are not optimal conditions in anyone’s book.
 Consequently, you should drive at less than the speed limit.

 Accelerate and Decelerate Slowly

 The “everything” that takes longer in snow than it does in dry conditions includes both acceleration and deceleration.
 You should gently apply slow and steady pressure to the gas pedal.
-This is the best way to obtain, maintain, and regain traction with the road.
+This is the best way to obtain, maintain, and regain traction on the road.
 It is also the best way to avoid skidding out.
 When braking, plan ahead.
 Start braking well in advance of when you actually need to stop.
 When braking, apply firm, steady pressure on the brake pedal.

 If Your Car Goes Off the Road

 In the unfortunate event your car goes off the road, and you are unable to return to the road, stay with your vehicle.
 It is far easier to locate a vehicle than a lone person wandering.
 Your vehicle provides a place of temporary safety.
 It will shield you from the wind and snow.
 Tie a brightly colored cloth to your antenna, or insert a cloth at the top of a rolled-up window, so rescuers can see you more easily and to signal distress.
 The dome light only takes a small amount of battery.
 Consider leaving it on during the night.
 Allow the car to run periodically to warm up.